 Close Up featuring Pete Shelley interviewed by Dave Haslam

-At this special event, Dave Haslam will interview Pete Shelley about his life, ideas, and music, including not only his iconic work with Buzzcocks, and his solo releases, but his pre-Buzzcocks music too.
+At this special event, Dave Haslam interviewed Pete Shelley about his life, ideas, and music, including not only his iconic work with Buzzcocks, and his solo releases, but his pre-Buzzcocks music too.

-Buzzcocks still perform and record, forty-two years after they were formed in Manchester in 1976, playing some of their first gigs opening for the Sex Pistols, and at events including the 100 Club Punk Festival.
+Buzzcocks still performed and recorded, forty-two years after they were formed in Manchester in 1976, playing some of their first gigs opening for the Sex Pistols, and at events including the 100 Club Punk Festival.
 After the release of ‘Spiral Scratch’, a ground-breaking independent release, and the departure of Howard Devoto, Buzzcocks signed to United Artists and began creating a glorious catalogue of singles and albums.

 There is so much to talk about; creativity, longevity, sexuality; writing, taking Joy Division on tour, performing; memories, Manchester, music.
 Always wonderful music…

-‘Close Up’ featuring Pete Shelley is presented in association with Manchester Histories Festival.
+‘Close Up’ featuring Pete Shelley was presented in association with Manchester Histories Festival.

-As well as an insight into his life and career, this event is also the launch of Pete Shelley’s new book of lyrics.
-Pete will be on hand to sign any books bought on the night.
+As well as an insight into his life and career, this event also saw the launch of Pete Shelley’s new book of lyrics, which Pete signed for fans on the night.

-Also on the night will be an auction of a signed Buzzcocks ‘Ever Fallen in Love’ Framed Artwork, with all the proceeds going to Forever Manchester.
+Also on the night an auction of a signed Buzzcocks ‘Ever Fallen in Love’ Framed Artwork was held with all the proceeds going to Forever Manchester.
 The artwork was designed by renowned illustrator Si Scott, whose work is characterised by a combination of hand inked and printed artwork with Modern Typography.
 The Buzzcock’s Artwork was part of a limited edition series of Manchester Music Artwork that Si designed to help raise money for the charity.

-This Buzzcocks Artwork is the last remaining piece of 50 limited editions produced, and will be put up for auction exclusively for the live audience to bid against. (minimum bid price of £150.)
+This Buzzcocks Artwork was the last remaining piece of 50 limited editions produced, and was put up for auction exclusively for the live audience to bid against.
+The auction raised £500 for Forever Manchester.